 - Avocado Green Mattress (Avocado is manufactured with Brentwood Homes which also produces mattresses made from polyurethane foam)

 - Brentwood Home (Brentwood Home is manufactured with Avocado within the same factory where they produce polyurethane foam)

 - My Green Mattress (GOTS certification under a conventional mattress company called Quality Sleep Shop which also sells mattresses made with polyurethane foam) (Take 10% off products by using “mamavation” at checkout. )

 - White Lotus (check out their GOTS organic futon mattresses!
 Take 20% off by using “MAMAVATION” at checkout.)

 The Best Guys

-All beds MADE SAFE Certified.
-All ingredients used meet the GOTS organic & nontoxic standard.
-Happsy uses only GOTS certified cotton & wool, & uses only GOLS certified latex.
+This brand has the ability to produce a GOTS mattress from start to finish.
+All ingredients used meet the GOTS organic & non-toxic standard.
+Happsy only uses GOTS certified and approved cotton, wool & latex.
 No adhesives used because everything that is attached is hand sewn or clipped or heat sealed.

 - Lifekind–$2,400 to $8,000